 Located atop a hill nestled between Burnie's private and public hospitals, overlooking Bass Strait, the Rural Clinical School (RCS) is a great place to work.
 RCS staff support and teach into the MBBS program for Year 4 and Year 5 students during their rural placement years.

 Currently the RCS employs around 17 teaching clinicians, 13 administrative staff and two research fellows.
-Information about Clinical Academic and Honorary Appointments and processes are held with the School of Medicine (SoM).
+For information about Clinical Academic and Honorary Appointments and processes contact Medicine.
 General staff vacancies are advertised regularly on the UTAS website.

 RCS staff are supported and encouraged to engage with ongoing professional development.
 Academic staff are encouraged to improve teaching skills and engage with research opportunities and projects at the RCS.